SpikeAlerts/SpikeAlerts/Database/readme.md

 ---
 # Extension (Users)

 If you want to have folks sign up for the alerts we'll have to add one more table.

+Could change the schema for extra privacy - will need to add schema to the database search path in .env file

 ## CREATE TABLE SQL: